Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 You need to convince the employer that you can communicate with people and sell products.

-• diagnostics of personality, relationships;
+• diagnostics of personality and relationships;

 • conducting tests and interpreting their results;